Arthur Conan Doyle: Freemasonry and spiritualism

 In 1922, the psychical researcher Harry Price accused the "spirit photographer" William Hope of fraud.
 Doyle defended Hope, but further evidence of trickery was obtained from other researchers.
 Doyle threatened to have Price evicted from the National Laboratory of Psychical Research and predicted that, if he persisted in writing what he called "sewage" about spiritualists, he would meet the same fate as Harry Houdini.
 Price wrote: "Arthur Conan Doyle and his friends abused me for years for exposing Hope."
 In response to the exposure of frauds that had been perpetrated by Hope and other spiritualists, Doyle led 84 members of the Society for Psychical Research to resign in protest from the society on the ground that they believed it was opposed to spiritualism.

+In 1923, Doyle visited T. G. Hamilton, a doctor and psychic researcher in Winnipeg, Manitoba, Canada, and attended a meeting at his home, at which a medium demonstrated various psychic abilities.

 Doyle's two-volume book The History of Spiritualism was published in 1926.
 W. Leslie Curnow a spiritualist, contributed much research to the book.
 Later that year, Robert John Tillyard wrote a predominantly supportive review of it in the journal Nature.
 This review provoked controversy: Several other critics, including A. A. Campbell Swinton, pointed out the evidence of fraud in mediumship, as well as Doyle's non-scientific approach to the subject.
 In 1927, Doyle gave a filmed interview, in which he spoke about Sherlock Holmes and spiritualism.